CafeTools/cafetools.github.io/ScreenRecorder/README.md

 ![](images/wow-dragon-flight.jpg)

 - The only game currently supported by the product is World of Warcraft.
+- Download the Add-on from the Download menu at the top.
-- After installing the World of Warcraft addon, you must command /reload on the game.
+- After copy the World of Warcraft addon, you must command /reload on the game.
-- The addon is also distributed on [CurseForge](https://www.curseforge.com), so you can download the latest version here.
+- Check if it has been applied in the Add-on menu of World of Warcraft.

 ![](images/wow-addon.png)